AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-12-26-the-method-of-least-squares/index.md

 \begin{bmatrix} a_1 & a_2 \end{bmatrix} \begin{bmatrix} x_1 \\ x_2 \end{bmatrix} = \begin{bmatrix} b_1 \\ b_2 \end{bmatrix}
 $$

-As we saw in the image earlier, the vector $r$ is clearly orthogonal to the plane $Ax$.
+As we saw in the image earlier, the vector $r$ is orthogonal to the plane $Ax$.
 By definition, this means that $r$ must be orthogonal to all vectors in the plane.
 And we know two vectors that lie in the plane: $a_1$ and $a_2$.

 Now, if two vectors are orthogonal, then their dot product is zero.
 So let's write that out explicitly (using the [matrix notation for a dot product](https://mathinsight.org/dot_product_matrix_notation)):